-• Bit 1 - PSR0: Prescaler Reset Timer/Counter0
+• Bit 0 - PSR10: Prescaler Reset Timer/Counter1 and Timer/Counter0

-When this bit is written to one, the Timer/Counter0 prescaler will be reset.
+When this bit is written to one, the Timer/Counter1 and Timer/Counter0 prescaler will be reset.
 The bit will be cleared by hardware after the operation is performed.
 Writing a zero to this bit will have no effect.
-This bit will always be read as zero if Timer/Counter0 is clocked by the internal CPU clock.
-If this bit is written when Timer/Counter0 is operating in asynchronous mode, the bit will remain one until the prescaler has been reset.
+Note that Timer/Counter1 and Timer/Counter0 share the same prescaler and a reset of this prescaler will affect both timers.
+This bit will always be read as zero.